Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: A Real-world Case Study

 \section{A Real-world Case Study}

 To demonstrate the practical utility of the DT evaluation framework, we provide a practical case study conducted on a real-world wireless network testbed.
-The experiments showcased how DT evaluation can guide the selection of high-fidelity DTs, ensuring the effectiveness of agentic AI policies upon deployment.
+The experiments showcased how DT evaluation can guide the selection of high-fidelity DTs, ensuring the effectiveness of agent policies upon deployment.